eanlain/release_notes/README.md

 ### View release notes in your application

 To view all of your release notes just visit `http://yourapp/release_notes` (or whatever route is mounted in your `routes.rb` file) in your application.
 To view a specific version just visit `http://yourapp/release_notes/:version` where `:version` is the release notes version that you are looking to view using underscores instead of periods (i.e. `0_1_0`).

+### Create a new Broadcast

+To create a new Broadcast run:

+    $ release_notes broadcast new

+This will generate a broadcast markdown file which you can edit.

+### Update Broadcast

+After finalizing your broadcast markdown file be sure to update your Broadcast model by running:

+    $ release_notes broadcast update

+If you ever want to reset your model - maybe you've gone back and edited a previous release note - you can rebuild the Broadcast model by running `release_notes broadcast update -r` appending the `-r` option.

 ## Contributing